-Swimming is incredible exercise for everyone, from kids right through to older adults.
+Swimming is incredible exercise for everyone, from kids right through to adults.
+It can be particularly beneficial for older adults.
 Not only has it been proven to increase cardiovascular fitness and build muscle, but it will leave you feeling slimmer, stronger, more flexible, and less stressed.

 While swimming indoors is a great option, outdoor swimming in colder water has a number of unique benefits.
 A common summer pastime, it is also becoming increasingly popular in the winter months, with enthusiasts reporting a boosted immune system and a wonderful sense of exhilaration and energy.